-The first thing you can do for a faster Lightroom workflow is to apply a preset when importing images.
+The first thing you can do for a faster Lightroom workflow?
+Apply a preset on import.

-Lightroom has a mind-boggling number of options and sliders to adjust when editing images.
-If you find yourself using the same types of edits on most of your pictures, you can use Presets to shave hours off your editing.
-Most people already know this, but you might not be aware that you can apply Presets when initially importing your files.
+Lightroom’s Develop module has a mind-boggling array of options to try and sliders to adjust.
+If you use the same types of edits on most – or even some – of your pictures, you can use Presets to shave hours off your workflow time.
+If you’ve been using Lightroom for a while, you probably know this already, but you might not be aware that you can actually apply Presets when initially importing files.

-In the screenshot above, you can also see an option called Nikon RAW import.
-That’s a custom preset I made that contains specific adjustments I like to apply to my Nikon RAW files, which gets me to a good starting point when editing.
-That alone has helped me with a faster Lightroom workflow, but applying it to a batch of photos on import is even more of a speed boost.
+In the screenshot above, you can also see an option called Nikon RAW Import.
+It’s a custom preset that contains specific adjustments I like to regularly apply to my Nikon RAW files, which gets me to a good starting point when editing.
+That alone has helped speed up my workflow, and applying it to a batch of photos on import is an even greater speed boost.

-Don’t worry about messing anything up if you apply presets on import.
-Like everything else in Lightroom, they are non-destructive, meaning you can always go back and change things later.
+By the way, there’s no need to worry about messing up your images when applying import presets.
+Like everything else in Lightroom, the adjustments are non-destructive, meaning you can always go back and change things later.

-This process works great, but what if you want to paste your settings on to five, ten, or a hundred images?
-Even the fast method of using Ctrl+V starts to feel like a chore.
+This process works great, but what if you want to paste your settings onto 5, 10, or 100 images?
+Even the keyboard shortcut method starts to feel like a chore.

 Fortunately, there’s a better way.